Vignette (road tax): Bulgaria

-Vignettes are required for all (except motorcycles) vehicles driving on all public roads, with the exception of streets in cities, towns and villages.
-Vignettes are usually valid from the time they are purchased, while some types can be marked to start from a future date.
-They can be obtained in Bulgaria at most gas stations, at border crossings, or online using a credit card.
-Cash fines from €150 to €1,500 are charged to drivers without a valid vignette.
-The vignette sticker was replaced by e-vignette on 1 January 2019, and an e-toll system is to be introduced in August 2019 for vehicles heavier than 3.5 tonnes.
+Vignettes are required for all four-wheeled motor vehicles and trailers under 3.5 metric tons that use public roads, with the exception of cities, towns, and villages.
+Motorcycles, ATVs, and farm equipment are exempt.
+For vehicles over 3.5 tons, drivers are required to pay a toll based on the distance traveled.

-The official website for buying Bulgarian e-vignettes is bgtoll.bg.
+All vignettes in Bulgaria are electronic and are usually valid from the time they are purchased, but some types can be set to start at a future date.
+They can be bought in person at all border crossings, at most gas stations, at post offices, and at some bank branches.
+Vignettes can also be purchased online using the National Toll Administraton's website and its network of official partners.

 Czech Republic

 Vignette affixed on a car's windshield on the R-46 expressway in the Czech Republic.

 Vignettes are required for the use of motorways and expressways by all vehicles of up to 3.5 tonnes.
 Cash fines for not displaying a valid vignette affixed on a car's windshield range from €80 to €200.
 Vignettes for heavier vehicles were replaced with electronic toll collection in 2007.
 By 1 January 2021, the vignette stickers were replaced by digital vignettes.

 The official website for buying Czech electronic vignettes is edalnice.cz.